• Skip to primary navigation

 Serve with your favorite side dishes like refried beans and Mexican rice.
 Refried beans out of a can tend to be underwhelming.
 Fortunately, is't not hard to make them better.
 Take a look at my recipe for kicked up refried beans for some inspiration.
 Also take a look at a my recipe for smoked charro beans.
 Those are fantastic!

 Hint: Taco tongs are great for deep-frying hard taco shells.
 Make sure the oil is 350°F and fry the tortilla for about 30 seconds.
-As soon as the boiling actions subsides, it's time to take it out.
+As soon as the boiling action subsides, it's time to take it out.

 Variations